Catalyzing the fundamental, systemic shifts needed to build resilience in a changing climate

 Build the case for transformative adaptation.
 Our research focuses on developing a framework for understanding transformative adaptation within the agricultural sector.
 To provide much-needed examples, we are also analyzing case studies that identify the drivers of systemic change and pinpoint factors that help enable these shifts.

-Help governments determine whether, when and where to adopt transformative approaches.
+Support governments in determining whether, when and where to adopt transformative approaches.
 We support countries grappling with difficult choices, helping decision-makers assess longer-term risks and develop plans that do not inadvertently lead to maladaptation, squander limited resources or increase the risk of conflict.

 Develop new methodologies and tools, allowing decision-makers and practitioners to identify “best bet” approaches, phase in changes and pave the way for longer-term transformative outcomes.